chadbeaudin/street-sweep/README.md

 # StreetSweep

-**StreetSweep** is a web application designed to help runners and cyclists achieve 100% street coverage in their neighborhoods.
+**StreetSweep** is a web application designed to help runners and cyclists achieve 100% street coverage in a given area.
 It generates optimized routes that traverse every accessible street within a selected area with minimal backtracking, effectively solving the Chinese Postman Problem for custom bounding boxes.
+It will pull in all of your rides from Strava and show you which streets you have already ridden and which streets you still need to ride.

 ## Features